Shadow-3150/Shadow-3150/README.md

 - 👋 Hi, I’m @Shadow-3150
 - 👀 I’m interested in ... learning to code and build a strong foundation in Machine Learning
 - 🌱 I’m currently learning ...
 How to use Python for Space Science
 - 💞️ I’m looking to collaborate on ...
-Any interesting project, especially on Astrodynamics0
+Any interesting project, especially on Astrodynamics

 <!---